Adventure Time: Pirates of the Enchiridion

-Adventure Time: Pirates of the Enchiridion is an action-adventure video game developed by Climax Studios and published by Outright Games.
-It was released in July 2018 for Nintendo Switch, PlayStation 4, Windows, and Xbox One, on Amazon Luna in December 2021, and on Google Stadia in March 2022, and is based on the television series Adventure Time, which aired from 2010 to 2018 on Cartoon Network.
+Adventure Time: Pirates of the Enchiridion is a 2018 role-playing video game developed by Climax Studios and published by Outright Games.
+It was released in July 2018 for Nintendo Switch, PlayStation 4, Windows and Xbox One, on Amazon Luna in December 2021, and on Google Stadia in March 2022, and is based on Cartoon Network's Adventure Time television series.
+It is the fifth game based on the series, set during the events of its tenth and final season.